ethereum/remix-plugin/packages/engine/core/doc/api/manager.md

 ```typescript
 this.on('manager', 'profileAdded', (profile: Profile) => { ... })
 ```
-Emitted when a plugin have been registered by the `Engine`.
+Emitted when a plugin has been registered by the `Engine`.

 ### profileUpdated
 ```typescript
 this.on('manager', 'profileUpdated', (profile: Profile) => { ... })
 ```
-Emitted when a plugin update it's profile through the `updateProfile` method.
+Emitted when a plugin updates its profile through the `updateProfile` method.

 ### pluginActivated
 ```typescript
 this.on('manager', 'pluginActivated', (profile: Profile) => { ... })
 ```
-Emitted when a plugin have been activated, either with `activatePlugin` or `toggleActive`.
+Emitted when a plugin has been activated, either with `activatePlugin` or `toggleActive`.

 > If the plugin was already active, the event won't be triggered.